tobealive/docs/docs/concepts/attributes.md

 ### `[console]` (Windows only)

-Without this attribute all graphical apps will have the following behavior on Windows:
+Without this attribute, all graphical apps will have the following behavior on Windows:

-- If run from a console or terminal; keep the terminal open so all (e)println statements can be viewed.
+- If run from a console or terminal, keep the terminal open so all (e)println statements can be viewed.
-- If run from e.g. Explorer, by double-click; app is opened, but no terminal is opened, and no (e)println output can be seen.
+- If run from e.g. Explorer, by double-click an app is opened, but no terminal is opened, and no `(e)println` output can be seen.

 Use it to force-open a terminal to view output in, even if the app is started from Explorer.